Last updated: January 2026

 If you’re running (or starting) a solo business, here’s the order I’d adopt AI tools:

-- Week 2: Add one automation (Make.com, $9/mo) — automate your biggest time sink (probably email)
+2. Week 2: Add one automation (Make.com, $9/mo).
+Automate your biggest time sink (probably email)

-Don’t try to replicate my entire stack on day one.
+Don’t try to replicate the entire stack on day one.
 Each tool took me weeks to integrate properly.
 Build incrementally.

 The Honest Truth